 Everyone will be starting at a different fitness level, so it's very important to start low and slow with cardio, weight lifting, and flexibility.
 Overdoing it could increase your risk of injury or burnout.

 Aim for at least 150 minutes total per week of moderate-intensity cardio or 75 minutes total of high-intensity cardio, if you're more advanced.

-If you're able, invest in a heart rate monitor to find out your target heart rate for moderate- and high-intensity exercise.
+If you're able, invest in a heart rate monitor to find out your target heart rate for moderate- and high-intensity exercise3.
 This helps ensure you're staying within a safe and effective range.

 If that's not doable, you can also apply the "talk test."
 If you can carry on a somewhat breathy conversation while you're working out, that's usually moderate intensity.
 Here: a cheat sheet to determine your target heart rate.

 Incorporate weight training.